The Importance of Rain Forests

 Tropical rain forests are the most ecologically important resources on the planet.
 They exist around the earth’s equator from the Tropic of Cancer to the Tropic of Capricorn.
 These complex, beautiful and somewhat mysterious forests are vital because they:

-- Provide habitat for approximately 50% of the world’s plants and animals.
+- Provide habitat for approximately 50% of the world’s plants and animals found on land.

 - Serve as wintering grounds for songbirds.